rahulacaleffi/custom-wp-dashboard-with-login/README.md

-# Simple Dashboard & Login Customizer by RahulaPalu
+# RahulaPalu Dashboard & Login Customizer

 A WordPress plugin that allows you to customize your WordPress dashboard and login page with your own branding, logo, and styling.